Transmission control unit: Vehicle speed sensor (VSS)

 This sensor sends a varying frequency signal to the TCU to determine the current speed of the vehicle.
 The TCU uses this information to determine when a gear change should take place based in the various operating parameters.
-The TCU also uses a ratio between the TSS and WSS which is used to determine when to change gears.
+The TCU also uses a ratio between the turbine speed sensor (TSS) and wheel speed sensor (WSS) which is used to determine when to change gears.
 If either the TSS or WSS fails or malfunctions/becomes faulty, the ratio will be wrong which in return can cause problems like false speedometer readings and transmission slipping.
 To test these parts, check the resistance to make sure it's within manufacturer specs.

 Wheel speed sensor (WSS)

 Modern automatic transmissions also have a wheel speed sensor input to determine the true speed of the vehicle to determine whether the vehicle is going downhill or uphill and also adapt gear changes according to road speeds, and also whether to decouple the torque converter at a standstill to improve fuel consumption and reduce load on running gear.